Ivaar/Skillchains/README.md

 //sc move    -- displays text box click and drag it to desired location.

-//sc save    -- saves changes to settings
+//sc save    -- saves current settings to ALL characters.

-The following commands allow you to hide the display information.
-Commands accept on/off if not provided will toggle.
+The following commands allow you to hide/show the display information, they are saved on a per job basis.

+//sc ability      -- sch immanence, blue magic spells and pet skills.

-//sc weapon       -- weapon skills
+//sc weapon       -- weapon skills.

-//sc burst        -- magic burst elements
+//sc burst        -- magic burst elements.

-//sc pet          -- pet skills

-//sc immanence    -- scholar immanence elements

-//sc properties   -- current properties active on target
+//sc properties   -- skillchain properties currently active on target.

-//sc timer        -- skillchain window timer
+//sc timer        -- skillchain window timer.

-//sc step         -- current weaponskill step
+//sc step         -- current weaponskill step information.

 More settings related to text object can be found within the settings.xml, generated on addon load